CarolinaMoura/assistive-voices/README.md

 The default captions are in Spanish, as is our web interface to facilitate the uploading of images and audio files.

 # Setup
-Our project was designed to be compatible with the Arduino Mega 2560 Rev3.
-Changing the model of the board may necessitate updating the macros in `assistive-voices/Config.h`.

 A detailed outline of our project features and purpose are available in the teachers' guide, accessible in `assistive-voices/instructions/teacher-guide.pdf`.
 This file is in Spanish.

 Likewise, our hardware assembly guide is accessible via `assistive-voices/instructions/assembly-guide.pdf`.
 This file includes all of the schematics, technical specifications, and instructions for reproducing our project.
 All software, default images, captions, and audio files are available in this repository.